sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 1. **Mathematical Foundation**
     - RoPE employs trigonometric transformations with theoretical guarantees.
 It uses the embedding vector's rotation to capture positional information, while ALiBi utilizes straightforward linear distance penalties for encoding positional information.
 2. **Extrapolation Strength**
-    - Alibi demonstrates strong extrapolation capability, while RoPE struggles to extrapolate well enough above a dozen tokens based on what it has been trained on.
+    - Alibi demonstrates strong extrapolation capability, while RoPE struggles to extrapolate well enough above a number of tokens based on what it has been trained on.

 ## Extrapolation via Interpolation

-While ALiBi remains the only positional encoding method to demonstrate successful extrapolation to sequence lengths far beyond those encountered during training and has been adopted in models like MPT-7B, MPT-30B, BLOOM, and (BloombergGPT [2023] <d-cite key="wu2023bloomberggpt"></d-cite>), it hasn’t gained widespread traction.
-Many popular large language models (LLMs), like (LLaMA [2023] <d-cite key="touvron2023llama"></d-cite>) and (OPT [2022] <d-cite key="zhang2022opt"></d-cite>), still use Rotary Positional Embeddings (RoPE) or learned positional embeddings instead.
+While ALiBi remains the only positional encoding method to demonstrate successful extrapolation to sequence lengths far beyond those encountered during training (Fuller et al. [2023] <d-cite key="fuller2024croma"></d-cite>),  and has been adopted in models like MPT-7B, MPT-30B, BLOOM, and BloombergGPT (Wu et al. [2023] <d-cite key="wu2023bloomberggpt"></d-cite>), it hasn’t gained widespread traction.
+Many popular large language models (LLMs), like LLaMA (Touvron et al. [2023] <d-cite key="touvron2023llama"></d-cite>) and OPT (Zhang et al. [2022] <d-cite key="zhang2022opt"></d-cite>), still use Rotary Positional Embeddings (RoPE) or learned positional embeddings instead.

 To address this challenge, (Chen et al. [2023] <d-cite key="chen2023extending"></d-cite>) proposed a novel *position interpolation* approach to extend RoPE’s context window.
 They observed that directly extrapolating RoPE often led to exploding attention scores, which contradicts the expected recency bias inherent to RoPE.
-This issue arises because the theoretical upper bound proposed in (RoFormer [2021] <d-cite key="su2021roformer"></d-cite>) is loose, as (Chen et al. [2023] <d-cite key="chen2023extending"></d-cite>) elaborates.
+This issue arises because the theoretical upper bound proposed in RoFormer (Su et al. [2021] <d-cite key="su2021roformer"></d-cite>) is loose, as (Chen et al. [2023] <d-cite key="chen2023extending"></d-cite>) elaborate.
 To tackle this exploding attention score issue, they proposed interpolating sequences longer than the longest sequence encountered during training.
 Mathematically for a pre-trained LLM with a context window of size $$L$$, we have the following formula for sequence of length $$L'$$  with $$L'> L$$ we have,

 $$
 \mathbf{f}'(\mathbf{x}, m) = \mathbf{f} \left( \mathbf{x}, \frac{mL}{L'} \right) .